 Mobile banking apps face a lot of challenges that do not affect other industries.
 The main challenges are securing customer data and assuring data safety, integrity and security.

-Based on analyzing what is most effective for our top banking customers I put together a list of our top 10 tips for testing banking applications.
+Based on analyzing what is most effective for our top banking customers I put together a list of our top 10 tips for banking application testing.
 Applying these will greatly improve your testing processes, reliability, and speed.
 The main benefit you should see is that you will release high-quality software at a faster pace.

 1. Improve QA Environment availability

-A banking application’s QA environment is complex.
+A banking application testing QA environment is complex.
 It is typically composed of multiple services that need to work together.
 If they don’t, and the environment demonstrates poor availability, it has an impact on the entire team’s performance.

 We found the following two steps to be the most effective for our large banking customers in overcoming this challenge: